yukiisbored/Kaori/README.md

 * Telegram: [@yuki\_is\_bored](https://telegram.me/yuki_is_bored)

 ## Disclaimer
 English is **not** my native language and I'm sorry If there's a grammar error.
 I **don't** consider this as a "high-priority" project and because I'm a Senior High Student, I can **only** code on my free time.
-I **dont** conside myself as a "professional" and neither should you.
+I **dont** consider myself as a "professional" and neither should you.
 I made this project just because I can and for the sake of anti-boredom.

 Thanks,
 yuki\_is\_bored